bvibber/audio-feeder/readme.md

 ## Options

+WebAudio-specific:
-* audioContext: an AudioContext object to be use instead of creating a new one
+* `audioContext`: an `AudioContext` object to be use instead of creating a new one
+* `output`: an `AudioNode` object to attach output to instead of the default

+Flash-specific:
-* base: base path containing dynamicaudio.swf for IE 10/11 Flash fallback
+* `base`: base path containing `dynamicaudio.swf` for IE 10/11 Flash fallback

+General:
+* `backendFactory`: a function to call to provide a custom backend, for testing or advanced usage.
+Should take params `numChannels`, `sampleRate`, and `options` and return an object conforming to the internal backend class protocol.
+This is not considered a stable API at this time.

 ## Data format